Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Here, the Court of Appeal accepted that the proper approach to adopt in considering whether a provision was or was not a penalty, a threshold issue first had to be considered.
 Specifically, did it constitute a secondary obligation which was triggered by breach of a primary obligation?

-If so, it was necessary to identify the extent and nature of the of the legitimate interest of the non-defaulting party in having the primary obligation performed.
+If so, it was necessary to identify the extent and nature of the legitimate interest of the non-defaulting party in having the primary obligation performed.
 Then, having regard to that legitimate interest, the court had to consider if the secondary obligation was exorbitant or unconscionable in amount or effect.
 In considering the second element, the Court of Appeal felt the High Court judge had not taken any real account that it was self-evident that “there is a good commercial justification for charging a higher rate of interest on an advance of money after a default in repayment because a person who has defaulted is, inevitably, a greater credit risk.”
 Consequently, the Court of Appeal ruled it was “inevitable” here that there was “a legitimate interest in the enforcement of the primary obligation to repay the loan”.
 Further, the High Court judge had not addressed the question of whether the provision was extortionate, exorbitant or unconscionable.
 In addition, the High Court judge had failed to consider the extent and nature of the non-defaulter’s interest after default.
 Accordingly, the question of whether the default interest was “extortionate, extravagant or unconscionable” was to be remitted to the trial judge to consider “having regard to the legitimate interest in the legitimate interest in the performance of the primary obligation.”

 Conclusion

-The decision reflects a broad conception of the legitimate interest a lender make have in providing for default interest.
+The decision reflects a broad conception of the legitimate interest a lender may have in providing for default interest.
 It would further appear that the greater the legitimate interest, the less likely it is that the default provisions can be said to be extortionate or extravagant.
 To an extent, therefore, there is an argument to be made that the decision reflects a greater willingness to hold parties to their bargain and accommodate contractual freedom.

 However, as mentioned briefly, Irish law relating to penalties is somewhat different.
 It remains the case[4] that unless the amount sanctioned by the default provision involved reflects a genuine pre-estimate of loss then it is likely to constitute an unenforceable penalty clause.
 This is especially so by reference to the question of whether the consequence can be said to be “extravagant and unconscionable” compared to the maximum loss caused by breach.
 It remains to be seen if the developing approach in English law will inform how Irish law addresses default provisions.
 However, there appears to be a hesitation to date on the part of Irish courts to adopt Cavendish.[5]